 Worse, some users use duct tape to cover the room.
 It often leaves impurities on the sensors and on the image capture surface.
 The removal of these impurities must be done with great care, using microfiber cloths si substances that do not affect the surface.

 So, it is best to give up the camera cover if you have a MacBook, MacBook Air or MacBook Pro.

-Dell, HP, Asus laptop models have appeared on the market that come with "camera cover”Built-in.
+Dell, HP, and Asus laptop models have appeared on the market that come with "camera cover”Built-in.
 Most of these models do not have a "warning" light to tell users to activate the built-in camera.
 In addition, we all know that Windows has a much more sensitive security compared to macOS, and disabling a sensor or indicator light can be done by changing the registers and driver parameters.
 Especially on older Windows 10 operating systems.Webcam cover (camera cover) on MacBook, MacBook Air or MacBook Pro